Monkeyshines find by the author's 2-year-old, in Sunset Terrace Park (a few years ago). Credit: Malia Jacobson

-It's almost Lunar New Year and that means one thing in my hometown of Tacoma.
-A special season is nearly upon us, one swirled in glimmers of hope, gleaming glass and love for our seaside town.
+It's Lunar New Year and that means one thing in my hometown of Tacoma.
+A special season is upon us, one swirled in glimmers of hope, gleaming glass and love for our seaside town.
 It’s Monkeyshines season.

 The tradition began in 2004, the Year of the Monkey, when Monkeyshine Project founder “Ms. Monkey” decided to sow beauty in Tacoma.
 Her small band of organizers hid glass orbs around Tacoma (called monkey balls) for residents to find and keep.
-Every year since, on or around Lunar New Year, the group hides a growing stash of treasures — glass orbs, pottery, and small pieces of art — in secret locations throughout the city, numbering 2,000 treasures in 2015.
-Thousands of community members comb through parks and public spaces in search of the hidden treasure.
+Every year since, on or around Lunar New Year, the group hides a growing stash of treasures — glass orbs, pottery and small pieces of art — in secret locations throughout the city, numbering 2,000 treasures in 2015.
+Thousands of community members comb through parks and public spaces in search of the hidden items.

-In 2016, the Monkeyshines project had gone through a full 12-year lunar cycle, which was the original stated commitment of Ms. Monkey and her cohorts.
+By 2016, the Monkeyshines project had gone through a full 12-year lunar cycle, which was the original stated commitment of Ms. Monkey and her cohorts.
 So addicted Monkeyshines hunters wondered: Would Monkeyshines continue?

-Each year, the exact start date of Monkeyshines is unknown (though it's always around the Lunar New Year) and information tends toward word-of-mouth, or at least digital word of mouth.
+Each year, the exact start date of Monkeyshines is unknown (though it's always around the Lunar New Year), and information tends toward word-of-mouth, or at least digital word-of-mouth.
 See below for where to look for info and where to actually hunt.

-The tradition shines light, quite literally, on the beauty of Tacoma, Erin says.
+The tradition shines light, quite literally, on the beauty of Tacoma, Watlington says.
 “I’ve experienced Tacoma in a new way.
 We explored new places and noticed the beauty of places and things we usually just pass by.”

-The annual search has also become something of a community cleanup; many searchers participate in a citywide cleanup after the Monkeyshine hunt ends.
+The annual search has also become something of a community cleanup; many searchers participate in a citywide cleanup after the Monkeyshines hunt ends.
 Some take along trash bags to pick up litter as they look for treasure.
 Many also contribute to the search by bringing their own treasures to hide.

 - Monkeyshines, marbles and other treasures are found at all times of day, but early-morning searches tend to be most successful.